 "Now you will try to strike me."
 As Arya charges in time and time again, getting nowhere with her Flynning but clearly having the time of her life, Ned steps in to watch.
 But as the wasters clack again and again, the smile slides from his face, and the thump of wood is overtaken by the sounds of swords, and screams, and war.

 Tropes featured in this episode include:

-- Adaptational Attractiveness: Averted with Renly Baratheon.
-The character on the show is a good-looking guy, but the actor playing him is not an Adonis like his book counterpart.
+- Adaptational Ugliness: Renly Baratheon in the show is a good-looking guy, but the actor playing him is not an Adonis like his book counterpart.